-I’ve made a handful of Chinese takeout dishes at home over the years (see Honey Walnut Shrimp, Crispy Orange Beef, Five-spice Orange Glazed Duck, or Sticky Chinese Spareribs), and the thing that I’ve discovered is that Chinese food is actually quite easy to make, but it can call for ingredients that most of us don’t have in our kitchen.
+I’ve made a handful of Chinese takeout dishes at home over the years (see Fried Rice, Orange Beef, and Kung Pao Chicken, to name a few), and the thing that I’ve discovered is that Chinese food is actually quite easy to make, provided you have the right ingredients.

 You have two options here: